Encounters’ 2018 Edition

 Once again Encounters will be an unmissable destination in the West Hove trail.
-Twelve local and international artists will create an unexpected and curated show called "Urban Sights' alongside a tribute to Nature that invites us to be engaged and playful.
-The four weekends will be packed with interesting activities such as Artists' Talks and a book presentation.Check What’s On for more›
+Local and international artists will create an unexpected and curated show.
+The four weekends will be packed with interesting activities.Check What’s On for more›

 Arty Corner ShopOur Arti-Shop this year will be selling original artwork from our featured and emerging artists plus gift ideas.
 An opportunity to do some early Christmas shopping!
 (We accept credit cards!)

 Beautiful experience.
 We finally had the opportunity to indulge and enjoy- Kay, Brighton